wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 $A = \begin{pmatrix} 2 & 0 \\ 0 & 3 \end{pmatrix}$
 The function $T$ can be written as:
 $T\begin{pmatrix} x \\ y \end{pmatrix} = \begin{pmatrix} 2 & 0 \\ 0 & 3 \end{pmatrix} \begin{pmatrix} x \\ y \end{pmatrix} = \begin{pmatrix} 2x \\ 3y \end{pmatrix}$
-###### Vector Transformation
-The term vector transformation is often used interchangeably with linear transformation in linear algebra, but it can also refer to more general mappings between vector spaces.
-	A vector transformation is any function that maps vectors from one vector space to another.
-###### Example of Vector Transformation
-A vector transformation can be either linear or non-linear.
-	For example, the linear transformation mentioned above is a vector transformation.
-		 A non-linear vector transformation will be discussed in the next section.
 ###### Non-Linear Vector Function
 A non-linear vector function is a function between two vector spaces that does not necessarily preserve vector addition and scalar multiplication.
 	Non-linear vector functions can involve more complex relationships between the input and output vectors.